DataDog/hiring-engineers/answers.md

   - env:dev
 ```

 Now that both the **Python** file and the **YAML** configuration file of this custom metric are created, it's time to check if it's working.
-I used this command to validate my custom metric `datadog-agent check my_metric` and it gave a successful result.
+I used this command to validate my custom metric `datadog-agent check my_metric`.
+It gave a successful result.

 ![MongoDB Dashboard](/images/img11.png)

 ## Changing the Collection Interval